2014 NCAA Division I women's basketball tournament: Television

 ESPN had US television rights to all games during the tournament.
-For the first and second round, ESPN aired select games nationally on ESPN, ESPNU, or ESPNews.
+For the first and second rounds, ESPN aired select games nationally on ESPN, ESPNU, or ESPNews.
 All other games aired regionally on ESPN or ESPN2 and streamed online via ESPN3.
-Most of the nation got whip-a-round coverage during this time, which allowed ESPN to rotate between the games and focus the nation on the one that has the closest score.
+Most of the nation got whip-around coverage during this time, which allowed ESPN to rotate between the games and focus the nation on the one that has the closest score.
 The regional semifinals were split between ESPN and ESPN2, and ESPN aired the regional finals, national semifinals, and championship match.